Chungus1310/ChunRP/README.md

 ## 🌟 What is ChunRP?

 ChunRP is an **immersive local roleplay chatbot** that brings your AI characters to life!
-Unlike simple chatbots, ChunRP creates deep, persistent relationships with characters that remember your conversations, evolve over time, and maintain rich emotional connections.
+Unlike simple chatbots, ChunRP creates deep, persistent relationships with characters that remember your conversations, evolve over time, and maintain rich emotional connections through advanced vector memory and intelligent reranking systems.

 ### ✨ Key Highlights

-- 🧠 **Advanced Memory System** - Characters remember everything with vector-based long-term memory
+- 🧠 **Advanced Memory System** - Characters remember everything with vector-based long-term memory and intelligent retrieval
+- 🎯 **Memory Reranking** - Powered by Jina, Cohere, and NVIDIA for precision memory recall
+- ♻️ **Memory Recycling** - Rebuild character memories from scratch with progress tracking
-- 🎯 **Multiple AI Providers** - Support for 8+ LLM providers including Gemini, OpenRouter, DeepSeek, and more
+- 🤖 **9+ AI Providers** - Support for latest models including DeepSeek R1, Gemini 2.5, QWQ 32B, and more
 - 🏠 **100% Local** - Your conversations stay private on your machine
 - 📱 **Mobile Responsive** - Works beautifully on desktop, tablet, and mobile
 - 🎨 **Beautiful Themes** - Dark/Light themes with customizable bubble styles
-- ⚡ **Real-time Experience** - Instant responses with streaming support
+- ⚡ **Real-time Experience** - Instant responses with streaming support and robust reasoning model handling

 ---